Aliases for CD180 Gene

 GeneCards Summary for CD180 Gene

 CD180 (CD180 Molecule) is a Protein Coding gene.
-Diseases associated with CD180 include primary biliary cirrhosis.
-Among its related pathways are IL-2 Pathway.
-An important paralog of this gene is TLR6.
+Diseases associated with CD180 include Retinitis Pigmentosa 14.
+Among its related pathways are Activated TLR4 signalling and IL-2 Pathway.
+An important paralog of this gene is TLR8.

 May cooperate with MD-1 and TLR4 to mediate the innate immune response to bacterial lipopolysaccharide (LPS) in B-cells.
 Leads to NF-kappa-B activation.
 Also involved in the life/death decision of B-cells (By similarity).